 In March 2021, the Company and Mr. Throsby amended the Settlement Agreement, extending the post-termination expiration period of his outstanding options to extend to October 31, 2021, three months following his performance of certain consulting services through July 31, 2021.
 As a result, additional compensation cost of \$0.2 million was recognized for the quarter ended March 31, 2021.
+During the three months ended September 30, 2021, the Company and Mr. Throsby entered into the Second Amendment to the Settlement Agreement, extending Mr. Throsby's consulting services period to November 30, 2021.
+The Second Amendment extends the post-termination expiration period of his outstanding options to February 28, 2022.
 As the modification occurred in Mr. Throsby's post-employment period, the options cease to be within the scope of ASC 718 and are recharacterized as an issuance of a standalone derivative instrument.
-The Company recognized a \$0.4 million net loss associated with the derivative instrument included as other income in the statement of operations for the quarter ended March 31, 2021.
+The Company recognized a \$0.5 million net loss associated with the derivative instrument included as other losses, net in the statement of operations for the nine months ended September 30, 2021